bridayart/the-gold-beneath-the-sea/README.md

 I spent a short week creating this game, from ideation to completion, based on specific project criteria.
 The game needed to be a puzzle game with an answer key that fit an undersea theme with a play time no longer than five minute.

+The game can be played online here: https://briday.itch.io/the-gold-beneath-the-sea